merge/skulls/README.md

 and `flashrom_rpi_top_write.sh` on the top chip of the two.

 For updating later, run `prepare_internal_flashing.sh` to get files and instructions about updating.
-No need to disasseble.
+No need to disassemble.

 ## Flashing for the first time
 Especially for the first time, you must flash externally.
 See below for the details